General Synthetic-Powered Inference: Introduction

+As a first step, we introduce a novel theoretical formulation for leveraging synthetic data in the context of statistical decision theory, which is based on controlling a general loss function.
+This formulation allows us to tackle a broad range of statistical problems in a unified framework, including hypothesis testing, multiple testing, confidence sets, etc.

-Our framework transforms any base statistical inference method to leverage synthetic data.
-As in \Cref{fig:gespi_illustration}, let $\Alg$ denote the base inference method, which could represent conformal prediction, an A/B testing procedure, etc. Let $\Dn$ be the real observational dataset and $\tDn$ the abundant synthetic dataset, with sizes $n$ and $N \gg n$, respectively.
+Building on this formulation, our framework transforms the base statistical inference method to safely leverage synthetic data.
+As in \Cref{fig:gespi_illustration}, let $\Alg$ denote the base inference method, $\Dn$ the real observational dataset, and $\tDn$ the abundant synthetic dataset, with sizes $n$ and $N \gg n$, respectively.
 Ideally, the synthetic data distribution would match the real one, but we make no such assumption.